MatteoBattilana/WeatherView/README.md

 It seems "TIMMERTASK_INTERVAL" in ParticaleSystem in Leonids library is set with a value to high.
 In this **beta** it is set to 33, about 30fps.

 Now is possible to set the animation fps with the **setFPS(int fps)** method.
-It is possible to set it in the xml:
+It is possible also to set it in the xml:

 ``` Xml
  <xyz.matteobattilana.library.WeatherView